- Patients

 What causes Dupuytren’s disease?

-The condition is not usually painful, although periods of pain or discomfort can occur when the disease is ‘active’.
-The condition is also not life threatening but can be frustrating when limiting the ability to perform activities of daily living.1
+The condition is not usually painful, although periods of pain or discomfort can occur for some patients.2 Perhaps the most challenging aspect of this condition is the impact on ability to perform general daily activities.2

 Chapter 03